 Life after the Apparitions

-Bernadette never sought publicity or name and fame, in many ways she wished to live a quiet life; after the apparitions she become increasingly attracted towards living a religious cloistered life.
-The miracles of Lourdes had became a significant national event, attracting the attention of many people from all over the country.
-For a couple of years she had to patiently meet many well wishers, sceptics, disbelievers and the curious who wished to hear directly from the ‘Visionary of Lourdes’ herself.
+Bernadette never sought publicity or name and fame, in many ways she wished to live a quiet life; after the apparitions, she became increasingly attracted towards living a religious cloistered life.
+The miracles of Lourdes had become a significant national event, attracting the attention of many people from all over the country.
+For a couple of years, she had to patiently meet many well-wishers, sceptics, disbelievers and the curious who wished to hear directly from the ‘Visionary of Lourdes’ herself.
 Many reported how Bernadette was always very patient, kind and tolerant of the many uninvited visitors.
 Even sceptics were impressed with her evident sincerity, humility and simplicity; it is said that as she recounted her memories of seeing the Virgin Mary, her eyes would light up giving a powerful credence to her reminiscences.

 Despite suffering tremendously, she never complained, but continued to offer, in her own words, her “feeble prayers.”